Chief of Pediatric Hematology

 The Division of Health Sciences Informatics, an interdisciplinary, academic division in the school of medicine, which integrates a wide range of resources and expertise in health sciences information management, communication and technology.

-The Phoebe Berman Bioethics Institute, established in 1995, which promotes research and bioethics at the Johns Hopkins Medical Institutions, incorporating the moral dimensions of the biological, behavioral and social sciences and health policy into the milieu of clinical practice and research.
+The Berman Institute of Bioethics, established in 1995, which promotes research and bioethics at the Johns Hopkins Medical Institutions, incorporating the moral dimensions of the biological, behavioral and social sciences and health policy into the milieu of clinical practice and research.

 The Johns Hopkins Bloomberg School of Public Health, the world's oldest school of public health, encompassing nine departments, including biostatistics, epidemiology, biochemistry and molecular biology, environmental health sciences, health policy and management, international health, mental health, molecular microbiology and immunology and population and family health sciences.